igabrielflopes-eng/Salva-Bancario/replit.md

-# Salva Bancário 2.0
+# Salva Bancário

 ## Overview
-"Salva Bancário 2.0" is a comprehensive Brazilian financial calculator application built with React and Vite.
+"Salva Bancário" is a comprehensive Brazilian financial calculator application built with React and Vite.
 It provides a suite of tools for informed financial decisions, including investment simulations, loan calculators, and receivables discounting.
 The project aims to offer a robust, user-friendly, and installable PWA solution for financial planning, boasting a professional design and offline capabilities.

 ## User Preferences
 I prefer iterative development, with clear communication before major changes are implemented.
 I appreciate detailed explanations of complex technical decisions.
 Please ensure the application remains highly performant and user-friendly, with a focus on intuitive UI/UX.